-At its discretion, the Board may decide not to pay a performance bonus, or decide to recover a bonus that has already been paid, if the bonus recipient has been found guilty of malpractice or an action in breach of Kesko’s ethical or responsibility principles or guidance that, as a whole, cannot be considered insignificant, or if there are weighty grounds for assuming that he/she is guilty of such acts.
+At its discretion, the Board may decide not to pay a performance bonus, or decide to recover a bonus that has already been paid if the bonus recipient has been found guilty of malpractice or an action in breach of Kesko’s ethical or responsibility principles or guidance that, as a whole, cannot be considered insignificant, or if there are weighty grounds for assuming that the recipient is guilty of such acts.

-The purpose of the share-based remuneration scheme is to promote Kesko's business and increase the value of the Company by aligning the objectives of shareholders and executives.
-In addition, the scheme is aimed to make the persons committed to Kesko Group and provide them with the opportunity to receive Company shares, as the targets set in the scheme are achieved.
+The purpose of the share-based compensation plan is to promote Kesko's business and increase the Company's value by aligning the objectives of the shareholders and executives.
+The plan also aims to commit people to Kesko Group and give them the opportunity to receive Company shares upon fulfilling the objectives set in the share-based compensation plan.

 The maximum gross amount of share award paid for each performance period is 400% of the monetary salary of the last calendar year of the performance period for which the award is paid.